Table of Contents

 project directory.

-/* memory.x - Tell linker how much memory is available and where it is *//* Note that these values are specific to our microcontroller *//* Source: https://github.com/embassy-rs/embassy/blob/main/examples/rp/memory.x */
+/* memory.x - Tell linker how much memory is available and where it is *//* Note that these values are specific to our microcontroller *//* Source (Thank you!): https://github.com/embassy-rs/embassy/blob/main/examples/rp/memory.x */

 The comprehensive nature and logic behind the contents of this memory.x